aslamanver/scm/README.md

 });
 ```

-Finally call the connect method to start the socket connection
+Finally call the connect method to start the socket connection.

 ```java
 scMessaging.connect();